UNdot33K/ScriptKiddie_AV/README.md

 you with a message and a beep sound and saves the compared hashed files results so you can take a look at it later on.

-Other than the parent directory "FIM_AV" containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.
+Other than the parent directory "FR_AV" containing all the above, 2 additional subdirectories are required to be created, one is called "hashes", where hashed files results are saved and the other is called "Results" where the comparison results are saved.